Pierre Moreau

-Pierre Moreau (born 12 December 1957) is a Canadian politician and former lawyer who serves as a senator for the Canadian province of Quebec.
-He was appointed the Representative of the Government in the Senate on July 18, 2025.
+Pierre Moreau (born 12 December 1957) is a Canadian politician and former lawyer who has served as the representative of the Government in the Senate since 2025 under Prime Minister Mark Carney.
+He was appointed to the Senate in 2024 on the advice of Prime Minister Justin Trudeau, representing the Laurentides division of Quebec.

-He was appointed to the Senate of Canada on 10 September 2024.
-He was nominated by the Independent Advisory Board for Senate Appointments and appointed by Governor General of Canada Mary Simon on the recommendation of Prime Minister Justin Trudeau.

-Pierre Moreau was the Liberal MNA for the riding of Marguerite-D'Youville in the National Assembly of Quebec from 2003 to 2007.
-He ran again in 2008 in the nearby electorate of Châteauguay, and entered Cabinet.

-Moreau ran unsuccessfully for the leadership of the Quebec Liberal Party in 2013, coming second to Philippe Couillard.
-On 7 April 2014, Pierre Moreau was re-elected for a third consecutive term in Châteauguay in an election where the Liberals formed a majority government.
+Moreau was a Liberal member of the National Assembly of Quebec from 2003 to 2007.
+He ran unsuccessfully for the leadership of the Quebec Liberal Party in 2013, coming second to Philippe Couillard.
+On 7 April 2014, Moreau was re-elected for a third consecutive term in Châteauguay in an election where the Liberals formed a majority government.
 On 23 April 2014, Philippe Couillard named him Minister of Municipal Affairs and Land Occupancy and Minister responsible for the Montérégie region.
 He lost his National Assembly seat in the 2018 Quebec general election.

-Since February 2019, he is Managing Partner of the Bélanger Sauvé law firm.